 Can I use low-fat cream cheese in this recipe?

 Yes.
-I use the one-third-less-fat cream cheese for nearly all recipes at my house and it works great in this recipe – you won’t notice much of a difference.
+I use the one-third-less-fat cream cheese for nearly all recipes at my house.
+It works great in this recipe – you won’t notice much of a difference, if any.

 I forgot to set my cream cheese out to soften for this recipe.
 Is there anything I can do in a hurry to soften it quicker?